PelionIoT/mbl-docs/Docs/tutorials/create_connecting_image.md

     * Baud rate 115200.
     * [8N1](https://en.wikipedia.org/wiki/8-N-1) encoding.
     * No hardware flow control.
 1. Connect the Raspberry Pi 3's micro USB socket to a USB power supply.
-It should now boot into Mbed Linux.
+It should now boot into MBL.

-### Logging in to Mbed Linux
+### Logging in to MBL

-To log in to Mbed Linux, enter the username `root` with no password.
+To log in to MBL, enter the username `root` with no password.

 ### Setting up a network connection

 If your device is connected to a network with a DHCP server using Ethernet, then it automatically connects to that network.
-Otherwise, follow [the instructions](setting-up-wifi-in-mbed-linux-os.html) for setting up WiFi in Mbed Linux.
+Otherwise, follow [the instructions](setting-up-wifi-in-mbed-linux-os.html) for setting up WiFi in MBL.

 ### Check whether the device has connected to Pelion Device Management

-While the device boots into Mbed Linux, `mbl-cloud-client` should automatically start and connect to Pelion.
+While the device boots into MBL, `mbl-cloud-client` should automatically start and connect to Pelion.
 You can check whether it has connected by:

 * Checking the device status on the [Device Managmenent Portal](https://portal.mbedcloud.com/).<!--I will need to add the images in our publishing format-->
 * Reviewing the log file for `mbl-cloud-client` at `/var/log/mbl-cloud-client.log`.